Two new EU strategies: Europe Invests in Quantum Research and Life Sciences of the Future

 Relevance for Bavaria: funding opportunities and a strong starting position

 Both strategies lay the groundwork for a wide range of funding opportunities for Bavarian universities, research institutions, and companies, particularly within the framework of Horizon Europe, the European Innovation Council (EIC), and major strategic projects, such as IPCEIs.
-Bavaria is already excellently positioned in both areas.
+Bavaria is already in an excellent position in both areas.

 • In the field of quantum technologies, for example, Bavaria is one of Europe's leading quantum regions, home to the Munich Quantum Valley, several Fraunhofer Institutes and the MCQST Cluster of Excellence.